(How To) Be a Calm Person

 4. Remember, it isn’t you.
 Well sometimes it is, but if you are to blame, I am going to assume that you have figured that out already.
 If you read Psychology Today, you are probably psychologically minded, and able to take responsibility for your issues.

-6. Listen to Music That Calms.
+6. Listen to music that calms.
 You have to pick the pieces.
 What did you love as a child?
 My husband sings James Taylor’s You Can Close Your Eyes to my kids and they protest if he sings anything else.
-I like Janet Baker’s low mezzo version of Shubert’s Litanei, (took voice lessons long ago) Chopin Nocturnes, and many songs from the sixties and seventies.
+I like Janet Baker’s low mezzo version of Shubert’s Litanei, Chopin Nocturnes, and many songs from the sixties and seventies.
 You might consider instrumental if lyrics rev you up too much.
 Save that for another time.

 There is always time to inhabit a state of mind.
 Just calmly, step by step, little by little, work daily at what you love, even if it is just for ten minutes.
 Do not let go of the kite string to your passions because you think you do not have time.
 It is the consistent connection to something transcendent that keeps you afloat and calm.
 (It is different if one truly has not much time to live.
 That is a heartbreaking matter)

 13. Lower the bar.
-Go For a Five Out of Ten.
 My son used to get into trouble for always trying to be the first in line so we told him to think of the middle or the back as an excellent place to be.
 Sometimes the low-key place is just right if you are trying to learn.
 My daughter told me she wanted to join a swim team that lost matches so there would be no pressure and she could swim for fun.

 True prowess is a source of satisfaction but got-to-get-to-the-top stress is not for everyone and in fact may stop a talented person from finding her or his way.